All Episodes

 This is serious stuff, Jason.

-I know it's hard because you everybody wants to believe that people are nice people and we all just get along and so forth.
+I know it's hard because everybody wants to believe that people are nice people and we all just get along and so forth.

-But these people you ought to go read some of these kook fringe leftists on their blogs and find out what a bunch of Stalinist lunatics they are.
+But these people, you ought to go read some of these kook fringe leftists on their blogs and find out what a bunch of Stalinist lunatics they are.

-I do, I do re I do read.
+I do read.

-Um let me tell you one thing I do agree with you on, though.
+Let me tell you one thing I do agree with you on, though.

 I think they got very comfortable being in charge of Congress for a long time, and they haven't gotten out of it yet.